GiladShoham/graphql-apollo-errors/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=CYFBUDM226DLS&lc=IL&item_name=graphql%2dapollo%2derrors&item_number=github%2dnpm&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)

 ## Initiative
-Error handling requires few core features to be usful:
+Error handling requires few core features to be useful:
 * Ability to customize error in well defined structure cross app
 * Ability to hook the error bubbling (In order to log or store the errors somewhere)
 * Ability to send the error to the client while sending all the relevant information yet keeping all the sensitive information only on the server